This is part of a series of posts from my quest to run a half marathon in all 50 states. South Dakota was my 34th state.

 South Dakota is an outdoors lover’s paradise and my family and I loved every minute of our vacation here before and after the race.
 I also loved this race and highly recommend it.
 As far as getting to Spearfish Canyon, the easiest way to get here if you’re flying is to fly into Rapid City and pick up a rental car.
 It’s about an hour’s drive from Rapid City to Spearfish Canyon.
 We stayed the night before the race at the Spearfish Canyon Lodge in the Berry Patch Cabin and it was awesome.
 Rapid City is also a great place to stay if you’re exploring the area, since it’s less than an hour by car to the majority of places I listed in the previous paragraph.

-The Spearfish Canyon Half Marathon is an annual fundraiser which benefits the abused and neglected children through the Northern Hills Area Court Appointed Special Advocates (CASA) Program.
+The 2015 Spearfish Canyon Half Marathon was a fundraiser to benefit the abused and neglected children through the Northern Hills Area Court Appointed Special Advocates (CASA) Program.
 Pre-packet pickup was about the most sparse I’ve ever seen in all of my races.
-It is at the CASA office in Spearfish and there was only one person there handing out shirts (technical, unisex short-sleeve) and bibs.
+It was at the CASA office in Spearfish and there was only one person there handing out shirts (technical, unisex short-sleeve) and bibs.
 That’s it.
 Nothing else.
 No expo.
 No bag filled with junk you didn’t really want anyway.
-I like it.
+I liked it.
 Don’t come here for the bling, though, or you will be disappointed.

 For you guys who see this and think you’ll skip reading this post because it has “beauty” in the title, let me try to convince you to keep reading.
 How many of you have been “asked” by your significant other to carry one or more of their bags when traveling because they have packed so much stuff?
 This post is really about minimizing what you pack and one way to do that is with Target’s Beauty Box.
 Whether or not you buy Target’s Beauty Boxes, you can pass along this information to your significant other and even friends, co-workers, siblings, your mother, or anyone else you know who travels.